 There are also all sorts of odds and ends a bishop may need to deal with, but these three things are the core.
 And the renewal and revitalization of parish churches is the primary task.
-The work of a diocesan staff and the various committees and working groups of a diocese can often increase their focus and effectiveness if they explore how the work of that group relates to one of the primary tasks.
+The work of a diocesan staff and the various committees and working groups of a diocese can often increase their focus and effectiveness if they explore how their work relates to one of the primary tasks.